Raï'n'B Fever

 Raï'n'B Fever is a collective of mainly Algerian Raï, R&B and rap/urban artists contributing their best output of the Raï'n'B genre of music with fusion of elements of both genres in a series of albums also called Raï'n'B Fever albums.
 The collective and the albums were the idea of the DJ duo Kore & Skalp as duo Kore & Skalp, who in a matter of years became the most known producers of the genre.

 The initial album was released with great commercial success in 2004, followed by a number of follow-up albums produced by Kore and his brother DJ Bellek in 2006 and 2008, a special album 2009 (Même pas fatigué) and another by Kore in 2011.

-Some artists contributing to the albums

-113, Abdelhafid Douzi, Akil, Amine, AP, Big Ali, Bilal, Cheb Bilal, Cheb Mami, Cheba Maria, Corneille, Diam's, DJ Belek, DJ Kore, GSX, DJ Skalp, Faudel, Idir, J-Mi Sissoko, Justine, Kader Riwan, KameLanc', Kenza Farah, Kayliah, Khaled, L'Algérino, La Fouine, Leïla Remi, Leslie, LIM, M. Pokora, Magic System, Mister you, Mohamed Lamine, Mokobé, Mustapha, Najim, Nessbeal, Omar et Fred, Reda Taliani, Relic, Rim'K, Rohff, Sexion d'Assaut, Shayneze, Sinik, Six Coups MC, Sniper, Sweety, Tunisiano, Willy Denzey.